chayde/chayde.github.io/_posts/2022-07-24-beginning.md

 ```

 # Embedded tips
-This is an example of a tip
+> This is an example of a Tip.
-> Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
 {: .prompt-tip }

+> This is an example of an Info block.
+{: .prompt-info }

+> This is an example of a Warning block.
+{: .prompt-warning }

+> This is an example of a Danger block.
+{: .prompt-danger }